Knowledge Enhanced Graph Neural Networks for Graph Completion: Introduction

 \section{Introduction}

-Graphs are ubiquitous across diverse real-world applications such as e-commerce \cite{gnn_ecommerce}, natural science \cite{pmlr-v80-sanchez-gonzalez18a} or social networks \cite{Wu_Lian_Xu_Wu_Chen_2020}.
+Graphs are ubiquitous across diverse real-world applications such as e-commerce \cite{gnn_ecommerce} , natural science \cite{pmlr-v80-sanchez-gonzalez18a} or social networks \cite{Wu_Lian_Xu_Wu_Chen_2020}.
 Graphs connect nodes by edges and allow to enrich them with features.
 This makes them a versatile and powerful data structure that encodes relational information.
 As graphs are often derived from noisy data, incompleteness and errors are common issues.
 Consequently, graph completion tasks such as node classification or link prediction have become increasingly important.
 These tasks are approached from different directions.
 In the field of deep learning, research on graph neural networks (GNNs) has gained momentum.
-Numerous models have been proposed for various graph topologies and applications \cite{heterogeneous_gnn} \cite{dl_on_graphs} \cite{gnn_survey} \cite{large_scale_graph_training}.
-The key strength of GNNs is to find meaningful representations of noisy data, that can be used for various prediction tasks \cite{GNNBook2022}.
+Numerous models have been proposed for various graph topologies and applications \cite{heterogeneous_gnn, dl_on_graphs, gnn_survey, gnn_kg}.
+The key strength of GNNs is to find meaningful representations of noisy graph data, that can be used to improve prediction tasks \cite{GNNBook2022}.
 Despite this advantage, as a subcategory of deep learning methods, GNNs are criticized for their limited interpretability and large data consumption \cite{neuro-symbolic_survey}.
 Alongside, the research field of symbolic AI addresses the above-mentioned tasks.
-In symbolic AI, solutions are found by performing logic-like reasoning steps that are exact, interpretable and data-efficient \cite{KR2022-51} \cite{prolog} \cite{survey_nesy}.
+In symbolic AI, solutions are found by performing logic-like reasoning steps that are exact, interpretable and data-efficient \cite{survey_nesy}.
 For large graphs, however, symbolic methods are often computationally expensive or even infeasible.
-Since techniques from deep learning and from symbolic AI have complementary pros and cons, the field of neuro-symbolic integration aims to combine both paradigms.
+Since techniques from deep learning and from symbolic AI have complementary pros and cons, the field of neuro-symbolic AI aims to combine both paradigms.
 Neuro-symbolic AI not only paves the way towards the application of AI to learning with limited data, but also allows for jointly using symbolic information (in the form of logical rules) and sub-symbolic information (in the form of real-valued data).
-This leads on the one hand to more versatile models.
-On the other hand, it helps to overcome the blackbox nature of deep learning and to improve interpretability through symbolic representations. \cite{GARNELO201917} \cite{rnm} \cite{neuro-symbolic_survey}.
+This helps to overcome the black-box nature of deep learning methods and to improve interpretability through symbolic representations \cite{GARNELO201917, rnm, neuro-symbolic_survey}.